 Nexus is a password-protected site for sharing documents and certain forms, including the CAS travel request form, academic program assessment, and curriculum forms.
 You can access Nexus here.
 You'll need to log into Nexus using your Xavier login credentials.

 Campus news and events are shared on Mondays, Wednesdays, and Fridays in Today at Xavier.
 Please watch your email.

 College of Arts and Sciences news and events are shared on Thursdays in the CAS Bulletin.
 Please watch your email.

 Xavier has partnered with NameCoach as our official provider of name pronunciation services.
 We encourage you to record your name for use in campus directories and Canvas.
 Namecoach Access

 Tenure, Promotion and Annual Review

 Guidelines for Tenure and Promotion for Principal and Participating Faculty are contained in the Faculty Handbook.
 Read detailed information on the timeline, instructions, and criteria for promotion, on the Nexus site devoted to tenure and promotion.
 You'll need to log into Nexus using your Xavier login credentials in order to access this information.
-You should discuss tenure and promotion criteria with your department chair, your mentors, and feel free to meet with the dean with any questions or concerns.
+You should discuss tenure and promotion criteria with your department chair and your mentors, and feel free to meet with the dean with any questions or concerns.